Rose Schneiderman: Career

-She returned to New York in 1903 and, with a partner worker, started organizing the women in her factory.
+She returned to New York in 1903, and with a partner worker started organizing and coordinating with the women in her clothing factory.
 When they applied for a charter to the United Cloth Hat and Cap Makers Union, the union told them to come back after they had succeeded in organizing twenty-five women.
+The women already knew they wanted to join, so they got to work recruiting others.
 They did that within days and the union then chartered its first women's local.

 Schneiderman obtained wider recognition during a citywide capmakers' strike in 1905.
 Elected secretary of her local and a delegate to the New York City Central Labor Union, she came into contact with the New York Women's Trade Union League (WTUL), an organization that lent moral and financial support to the organizing efforts of women workers.
 She quickly became one of the most prominent members and was elected the New York branch's vice president in 1908.
 She left the factory to work for the league, attending school with a stipend provided by one of the League's wealthy supporters.
 She was an active participant in the Uprising of the 20,000, the massive strike of shirtwaist workers in New York City led by the International Ladies' Garment Workers' Union in 1909.
 She also was a key member of the first International Congress of Working Women of 1919, which aimed to address women's working conditions at the first annual International Labour Organization Convention.

+Schneiderman was born into a Jewish family.
+Her mother was very religiously oriented, but Schneiderman felt that the role of women within the religion was too restricting.
+She spent her life breaking barriers of what was expected of her being a woman of Jewish faith in the 1900s.
+Though her religion was not a major part of her career of activism, she still did many things to help the Jewish community.
+Through her speeches and acts Schneiderman managed to bring better economic standing and safety to the people of her community.
+In the 1930s and ‘40s Schneiderman helped to rescue European Jews, being commemorated by Albert Einstein for her work.